DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 I used the [Wang Hash](http://web.archive.org/web/20060507103516/http://www.cris.com/~Ttwang/tech/inthash.htm) generator to create a random number in the range `[0; 1]`.
 There are other RNG, feel free to try them.
+There is actually a nice [ShaderToy](https://www.shadertoy.com/view/XlGcRh) that compares several hash functions on the GPU.

 The last three lines of code do exactly what we talked about: they are used to slightly offset the ray origin.
-This should significantly reduce the visible artefacts we had.

 The line